-The United Kingdom is the only major European economy where businesses must choose between two competing versions of the same national domain.
+The United Kingdom is one of the few large economies where a business choosing its own web address must first choose between two versions of its national country code.
 Germany has .de.
 France has .fr.
 The Netherlands has .nl.
-Britain has .co.uk and .uk — and after twelve years of coexistence, the market has delivered a verdict that satisfies no one.
+Britain has .co.uk and .uk — and after twelve years of coexistence, the market has delivered a verdict that satisfies almost no one.

 The split is not just cosmetic.
-British businesses pay twice — once for .co.uk, once for .uk — to defend a single brand identity.
-The registry operator, Nominet, survived a member revolt after its CEO's pay more than doubled while charitable donations were slashed.
-And the namespace itself is contracting, losing nearly a quarter of its registry registrations since 2021.
+British businesses routinely pay twice — once for .co.uk, once for the matching .uk — to defend a single brand identity.
+And the registry that runs the namespace, Nominet, survived a member revolt in 2021 after its CEO's pay more than doubled while charitable spending was cut and its signature charitable trust was wound down.
+Britain's corner of the Internet is structurally fragmented and institutionally bruised, even though, on our numbers, it is also one of the largest and most heavily-used country-code namespaces on Earth.

-We analyzed 2.3 billion domains across 1,519 TLDs in the DomainsProject dataset, with a detailed breakdown of the 36.2 million domains in the .uk namespace, cross-referenced with Nominet registry statistics (February 2026), JPRS registration reports, auDA domain statistics, and the PublicBenefit.uk governance analysis.
+We analyzed 3,183,285,503 observed hostnames across 1,511 TLDs in the DomainsProject dataset, with a focus on the 43.8 million observed hostnames in the .uk namespace, then cross-referenced our findings against Nominet registry statistics, JPRS registration reports, auDA domain statistics, and the PublicBenefit.uk governance analysis to keep every claim anchored to more than our own crawl.

 The Data